alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

-# How to Monitor NGINX:  The Essential Guide
+# How to Monitor Nginx:  The Essential Guide

-NGINX is an increasingly popular open-source HTTP and reverse proxy server that's known for its high concurrency, high performance, and low memory usage.
+Nginx is an increasingly popular open-source HTTP and reverse proxy server that's known for its high concurrency, high performance, and low memory usage.
 It's become the second most popular public-facing web server (as of December 2014) among the top 1M busiest sites online, and it's pretty awesome.

 But, like any long-running software (or a small child), it can get into trouble if left completely unattended.

-This guide will take you through a series of recommendations and best practices for monitoring a production NGINX deployment.
+This guide will take you through a series of recommendations and best practices for monitoring a production nginx deployment.
 It will make no recommendations as to how to monitor a small child.

-While NGINX's open source variant (NGINX F/OSS, or "plain 'ol NGINX") is the most popular, a commercial version (NGINX Plus) is also available and offers load balancing, session persistence, advanced management, and finer-grained monitoring metrics.
-This guide uses "NGINX" in the universal sense and refers to both versions.
+While nginx's open source variant (nginx F/OSS, or "plain 'ol nginx") is the most popular, a commercial version (NGINX Plus) is also available and offers load balancing, session persistence, advanced management, and finer-grained monitoring metrics.
+This guide uses "nginx" in the universal sense and refers to both versions.
 The metrics discussed in this guide are also available in both versions.

 ## Why Write This Guide?